Pickardss/CarsDataAnalysis/README.md

 -type of car owners
 And the dataset contains information of 4341 cars

-First i drew some graphs to analyze the data better types of graphs;
+First I drew some graphs to analyze the data better types of graphs;
 -line
 -bar
 -side bar
 -scatter
 And as a result of examining these graphics, I prepared a presentation in Turkish

+I got help from chatGPT in this project